OnionIoT/openwrt-imagebuilder-wrapper/README.md

 Everything from the `additions/` directory will be copied into the image builder directory before build.

-For example, adding a `additions/files` directory will allow you to include [custom configuration files](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem#custom_files) in the firmware image.
+For example, adding a `additions/files` directory will allow you to include custom files (like [custom configuration files](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem#custom_files)) in the firmware image.

+> Note: adding .hidden files/directories to the firmware image works, but just not in the `/` directory.

 ---